+2) Site Description:

-- b.
-Site Description: - This site is comprised of two (2) parcels of City-owned land: - Parcel fronting on West Main Street : 2.2+/- acres - Parcel fronting on West State Street : 2.8+/- acres - Total : 5.0+/- acres - This acreage includes the FJ & G Rail Trail. - Approximately 700' of the western border of the parcel fronting on West Main Street oversees the Cayadutta Creek. - There is adequate space at the site for the yard waste drop-off operation. - The site does not always provide enough space for snow disposal.
-When the site fills up in the winter, the City uses other locations to dispose of snow removed from City streets/properties. - c.
-Proposed Linear Park Layout: - The proposed linear park would consist of the following: - 700'+/- long Rail Trail spur off the main Rail Trail. - Dedicate a 40+/- wide strip of land from the edge of the Cayadutta Creek for the linear park. - This 700' and 40' strip would comprise approximately .65 acre of land, leaving approximately 1.55 acres for a yard waste drop-off and snow disposal area. - A 6' high berm could be constructed behind the Rail Trail spur to screen the yard waste drop-off area. - The City shall, if it so desires, continue to use the remaining portion of this property for the City's yard waste drop-off and snow disposal area. - The small, land-locked parcel of land adjacent to the Rail Trail should be acquired by the City of Johnstown. - The linear park should also include off-street parking. - In the event that the City of Johnstown discontinues the use of this site as the yard waste drop-off and snow disposal area, consideration should be given to converting the entire site to a public park.
+➤ This site is comprised of two (2) parcels of City-owned land:

+Parcel fronting on West Main Street : 2.2+/- acres Parcel fronting on West State Street : 2.8+/- acres Total : 5.0+/- acres

+- > This acreage includes the FJ & G Rail Trail. - > Approximately 700' of the western border of the parcel fronting on West Main Street oversees the Cayadutta Creek. - > There is adequate space at the site for the yard waste drop-off operation. - > The site does not always provide enough space for snow disposal.
+When the site fills up in the winter, the City uses other locations to dispose of snow removed from City streets/properties.

+3) Proposed Linear Park Layout:

+- > The proposed linear park would consist of the following: - 700'+/- long Rail Trail spur off the main Rail Trail. - Dedicate a 40'+/- wide strip of land from the edge of the Cayadutta Creek for the linear park. - This 700' and 40' strip would comprise approximately .65 acre of land, leaving approximately 1.55 acres for a yard waste dropoff and snow disposal area. - A 6' high berm could be constructed behind the Rail Trail spur to screen the yard waste drop-off area.

+- > The City shall, if it so desires, continue to use the remaining portion of this property for the City's yard waste drop-off and snow disposal area. - The small, land-locked parcel of land adjacent to the Rail Trail should be acquired by the City of Johnstown. - ➤ The linear park should also include off-street parking. - > In the event that the City of Johnstown discontinues the use of this site as the yard waste drop-off and snow disposal area, consideration should be given to converting the entire site to a public park.

+Proposed Linear Park Drop Off Area Yard Waste/Snow 6' High Berm 10' Rail Trail Spur Mair Rail Trail Access Drive PROPOSED LINEAR PARK AT CAYADUTTA & W MAIN ST INSERSECTION

-- 3. Rail Trail Access at Site of Former Alliance Leather Building: - a.
-Introduction:
+C) Rail Trail Access at Site of Former Alliance Leather Building:

+1) Introduction:

-The former Alliance Leather building is located on the east side of North Perry Street across the street from North Perry Street's intersection with Elmwood Avenue.
+- > The former Alliance Leather building is located on the east side of North Perry Street across the street from North Perry Street's intersection with Elmwood Avenue.
 This former industrial building is located in a residential neighborhood.
 It is recommended that this site not be redeveloped or reused for industrial use.
-Rather, given the site's direct access onto the Rail Trail and the overall lack of public access points in the City to the Rail Trail, it is recommended that:
+Rather, given the site's direct access onto the Rail Trail and the overall lack of public access points in the City to the Rail Trail, it is recommended that: - a) The existing building on the site be demolished and removed. - b) A portion of the site be redeveloped to provide a public access point to the Rail Trail along with off-street parking. - c) The balance of the site be targeted for either residential or commercial use.

+2) Site Description:

-- The existing building on the site be demolished and removed. - A portion of the site be redeveloped to provide a public access point to the Rail Trail along with offstreet parking. - The balance of the site be targeted for either residential or commercial use. - b.
-Site Description: - Total site is approximately 1.64 acres. - Site has approximately 275' of frontage on North Perry Street. - Lot is approximately 240' deep. - Rear property line borders Rail Trail. - c.
-Proposed Site Layout: - The site could be designed to accommodate a combined park area and lot(s) for residential/commercial development as follows: - > .8 acre park with access driveway and 11 off-street parking spaces and direct access to Rail Trail. - $\blacktriangleright$ .15 acre buffer area. - ➤ .34 acre lot for residential/commercial development. - ➢ .35 acre lot for residential/commercial development.
+- ➤ Total site is approximately 1.64 acres.

+- > Site has approximately 275' of frontage on North Perry Street.

+- ➤ Lot is approximately 240' deep.

+- > Rear property line borders Rail Trail.

+3) Proposed Site Layout:

+- ➤ The site could be designed to accommodate a combined park area and lot(s) for residential/commercial development as follows: - .8 acre park with access driveway and 11 off-street parking spaces and direct access to Rail Trail. - .15 acre buffer area. - .34 acre lot for residential/commercial development. - .35 acre lot for residential/commercial development.